Abdul Matin Chowdhury (scholar)

 Abdul Matin Chowdhury (আব্দুল মতিন চৌধুরী; 1915 – 19 February 1990), popularly known as Shaikh-e-Fulbari (শায়খে ফুলবাড়ী), was a Bengali religious scholar and political activist.
-A disciple of Hussain Ahmed Madani, he later gained his own following and was politically involved during the partition of India and independence of Bangladesh.
+A disciple of Hussain Ahmad Madani, he later gained his own following and was politically involved during the partition of India and independence of Bangladesh.

 Early life and background

 Abdul Matin Chowdhury was born in 1915 to a Zamindar family in the village of Fulbari, Golapganj, in what is now Sylhet District, Bangladesh.
 He was the youngest of the six children of his parents, Rizwan Uddin and Khair-un-nessa Chowdhury.
 Through his father, he claimed descent from Abdullah ibn Ja'far, a nephew of the fourth Rashidun caliph, Ali ibn Abi Talib.
 Chowdhury's lineage is the following: Abdul Matin Chowdhury, son of Rizwan Uddin Chowdhury, son of Haydar Ali, son of Muhammad Abdul Latif, son of Muhammad Nazim, son of Muhammad Jama, son of Tahir Muhammad, son of Muhammad Danish, son of Ahmad Khan, son of Karim Khan, son of Mumin Khan, son of Dua Khan, son of Qalandar Hazara, son of Bolly Hazara, son of Mir Hazara.
 It is said that the latter was granted jagirs in Fulbari by the Mughals after migrating from Afghanistan and marrying the daughter of the Amil (administrator) of Gaur.

 After being orphaned at the age of eight, Chowdhury initially lived with his elder sister, before coming under the care of his maternal uncle in the village of Ronokali.
-In 1928, he was introduced to Hussain Ahmed Madani, who had been familiar with his late father.
+In 1928, he was introduced to Hussain Ahmad Madani, who had been familiar with his late father.
 Having impressed Madani with his religious piety and enthusiasm, Chowdhury returned with him to Uttar Pradesh, where he became enrolled at Darul Uloom Deoband, a prominent Islamic university.
 During this time, he developed a close relationship with Madani, whose home he stayed at during his education, later becoming his religious disciple.
 Chowdhury graduated from the university after nine years, having had proven a competency in Hadiths, Tafsir and Arabic literature among others.